 The use of energy efficient appliances and lighting, use of non-electric alternatives wherever possible, and increased awareness of patterns of use, all contribute towards the success and potential for a renewable energy system.

 Cooking and Heating

 Conventional electric cooking, space heating and water heating use a prohibitive amount of electricity.
-Electric cookers use about 1500 watts per burner, so bottled gas and solid fuel stoves are usually used for cooking.
+Electric cookers use about 1500 watts per ring, so bottled gas and solid fuel stoves are usually used for cooking.
 If electric cookers are used then induction hobs are the most efficient.

 A microwave oven has a large power draw, but since food is cooked much more quickly, the total power consumption may not be too large.